pratikbarjatya/preceive-batch/preceive-cli/src/markdown/index.md

 ### Input Data

+Input data is provided from a file (multiple formats are supported, see below).
+The only part of the file sent to the API is the text.
+Parameters for an endpoint (e.g. level, ratio) are specified as part of the `-endpoints` argument, and should not be included in the input data file.

 #### JSON

 The app currently accepts JSON input data from a file which needs to contain strictly one (1) JSON object per line.